abtisgmbh/graph-nodejs/graph-nodejs-express/README.md

 ## First steps

 - Create an app registration in your test tenant
+- Create a client secret in  the app registration
 - Rename the `.env.template` file to `.env`
 - Add the required information to `.env`